 Foot & Ankle Wound Care in New York & Brooklyn, NY

 Wound care is particularly important for those with diabetes.
-It’s possible that what appears to be a small wound could turn into more severe foot complications down the road if left untreated.
 It’s common for those with diabetes to experience neuropathy.
 Neuropathy is a type of nerve damage that affects the body and can cause you to lose feeling in the feet.
-If you’re no longer experiencing feeling in your feet and a wound develops, it’s very possible it may go unnoticed if you don’t check your feet daily.
+Diabetic neuropathy can develop over time and symptoms typically show up in the feet first.
+There may be numbness or pain, pins-and-needles or burning sensations, sensitivity to touch, muscle weakness and more.

 Causes of Diabetic Wounds